Sectional drawings show what an object looks like as if it had been cut open or sliced through.

 - Hatching lines should be thin and approximately 2-4mm apart

-- Do not hatch any thin items like pins, dowels, bolts, nuts etc
+- Don’t hatch pins, dowels, bolts, nuts etc

 - If hatching really large areas, hatching can only be partially drawn, near the edges